facebook/react-native-website/docs/appstate.md

 export default AppStateExample;
 ```

-If you don't want to see the AppState update from `active` to `inactive` on iOS you can remove the state variable and use just the `appState.current` value.
+If you don't want to see the AppState update from `active` to `inactive` on iOS you can remove the state variable and use the `appState.current` value.

 <block class="classical syntax" />